Gabor Maté: Career

 After working as a high school English and literature teacher for several years, Maté returned to the University of British Columbia to obtain his M.D. in general family practice in 1977.

-Maté ran a private family practice in East Vancouver, Canada, for over 20 years.
+Maté ran a private family practice in East Vancouver, British Columbia, for over 20 years.
 He was the medical coordinator of the Palliative Care Unit at Vancouver Hospital for seven years.

 For twelve years, Maté was the staff physician for the Portland Hotel Society (PHS), a supportive housing nonprofit organization originally based in Vancouver's Downtown Eastside.
 He regularly visited tenants in their rooms at the society's various housing projects.
 A majority of his patients had co-occurring mental health and substance use issues, in addition to chronic health concerns such as HIV.

 Working alongside PHS founder and Canadian nurse Liz Evans, Maté helped develop and advance harm reduction and housing first initiatives supported by the organization, including needle exchange and supervised injection programs.
 He was recognized for prescribing the opioid agonist methadone without requiring or encouraging patients to participate in treatment programs or therapy sessions.
 Furthermore, he did not suspend a patient's methadone prescription if they tested positive for illicit opioids.
 He described his experiences working at PHS and treating people with substance use disorders in his 2009 book, In the Realm of Hungry Ghosts: Close Encounters with Addiction.
 In this book, he discusses forms of trauma experienced by people with addictions, their drug abuse as a coping mechanism, and how their experiences of abuse and neglect, absent coping skills, influence behaviour and decision-making later in life.

 In 2008, Maté received national media attention when he defended the physicians working at Insite, a legally supervised injection facility, after federal Minister of Health Tony Clement criticized them as unethical.

 In 2010, Maté became interested in the traditional Amazonian plant medicine ayahuasca and its potential for treating addictions.
 He partnered with a Peruvian Shipibo ayahuasquero (traditional shamanic healer) and began leading multi-day retreats for addiction treatment.
 Some of these retreats are hosted in a Coast Salish First Nations community that were the subject of an observational study by the University of Victoria and the University of British Columbia.
 Preliminary results showed that participants had statistically significant (p<0.05) improvements in some psychological measures and reductions in problematic substance use, suggesting that Maté's claims of therapeutic efficacy may be well-founded.
 However, when the Canadian Federal Government learned about Maté's work with ayahuasca in 2011, Health Canada threatened to refer the matter to the Canadian police for his use of the illegal drug.